SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload_Geneious_plugin.rst

   :align: center
   :target: /en/latest/_images/install_success.png

-Using the plug-in
+Using the Plugin
 -----------------

 Please note, it is possible to submit to GenBank from either assemblies or consensus sequences.
 The directions laid out below will only describe submitting consensus sequences, as that is SIBN best practice.

 Before starting a GenBank submission, organize all high quality consensus sequences to be submitted.
-Make sure the most up-to-date GeOMe FIMS data and Biocode LIMS data are associated with the sequences.
-To do this, follow the instructions on the :ref:`Annotating_FIMS_LIMS-link` page to annotate the sequence files with the current GeOMe FIMS and Biocode LIMS data.
+Make sure the most up-to-date GEOME FIMS data and Biocode LIMS data are associated with the sequences.
+To do this, follow the instructions on the :ref:`Annotating_FIMS_LIMS-link` page to annotate the sequence files with the current GEOME FIMS and Biocode LIMS data.

 Keep consensus sequences from different markers in separate folders as only one marker can be submitted at a time.
 It is possible to submit a single sample or a batch of samples at once.
 Also make sure to separate submissions based on organism type so that the correct genetic code can be selected for each submission.